Employer of Record

 Portugal Work Visa Requirements

-In addition to meeting specific visa criteria, essential documents for any work visa application in Portugal include a completed application form, valid passport, 2 passport-sized photos, employment contract, proof of funds, criminal record certificate, health insurance for Portugal, and proof of accommodation.
+In addition to meeting specific visa criteria, essential documents for a Portuguese work or residence visa application generally include a completed application form, valid passport, photographs, employment or service documentation where relevant, proof of means of subsistence, criminal record certificate, health insurance when required, and proof of accommodation or equivalent supporting evidence.

 How to Apply for a Portuguese Work Visa

-- Land a Job in Portugal: Secure a job and obtain a signed work contract.
+• Land a Job in Portugal: Secure a job and obtain the relevant employment documentation.

 Processing Time and Fees